Academic Career and Research Areas

 The research interests of Professor Ünlü include mathematical and statistical methods in the modeling, measurement and visualization of information in the quantitative behavioral sciences, in empirical educational research and large scale assessment.
 His research mainly focuses on generalized latent variable models and their applications to the measurement of knowledge and competence.

 Having earned a first degree in mathematics (TU Darmstadt, 2000) Professor Ünlü completed his doctoral studies in the field of psychometrics and mathematical psychology (Institute of Mathematics, TU Graz, and Department of Psychology, University of Graz, 2004).
 Subsequently he worked as a visiting professor (University of Graz) and junior specialist (UC Irvine and Purdue University).
 He later assumed the position of assistant professor and acquired his postdoctoral teaching qualification (habilitation) (Department of Statistics at the University of Augsburg, 2009).
 After this he became an associate professor (TU Dortmund, 2009).
-Since 2011 he has been a full professor of empirical methods in education research at TUM and holder of a BMBF (German Federal Ministry of Education and Research) and KMK (Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany) endowed chair at the Centre for International Student Assessment.
+From December 2011 to December 2016 he was holder of a BMBF (German Federal Ministry of Education and Research) and KMK (Standing Conference of the Ministers of Education and Cultural Affairs) endowed chair at the Centre for International Student Assessment (ZIB).
+Since 2011 he has been a full professor of empirical methods in education research at TUM.

 Key Publications (all publications)